-Whether you’re downsizing or building the home of your dreams, you’ll have to sell your old house before making the big move.
+Whether you’re searching for a smaller home or building the house of your dreams, you’ll have to sell your old house before making the big move.
 With careful planning, advice from real estate agents and help from professional cleaners, you can send buyers rushing to make an offer.

-Buyers are searching for a home they can picture themselves living in, so if you aren't creating that vision, a potential sale can slip right through the cracks.
-Use our checklist to make sure your home looks pristine and wows everyone who walks through the door.
+Buyers are searching for a home they can picture themselves in.
+If you aren't creating that vision, a potential sale can slip right through the cracks.
+Use our checklist and advice from Clever Real Estate's co-founder and CEO Luke Babich to make sure your home looks pristine and wows everyone who walks through the door.

 There’s more to listing a home than putting up a for sale sign.
 Follow our tips to make sure your property is market ready.

-Any offer placed on your home will be contingent on a home inspection.
-These are typically done after an offer is accepted, but it’s helpful to know ahead of time which issues may arise – especially if you want to knock a few repairs off the list to make your home more enticing to buyers.
+Depending on the state you live in, any offer placed on your home will be contingent on a home inspection.
+However, most real estate agents will strongly encourage their clients to get an inspection regardless of what the law requires.
+These are typically done after an offer is accepted, but it’s helpful to know ahead of time which issues may arise, especially if you want to knock a few repairs off the list to make your home more enticing to buyers.
 If there is major damage or a problem that you are not willing to fix, you can be upfront with interested parties.